hashicorp/terraform-provider-azurestack/website/docs/r/loadbalancer_probe.html.markdown

 page_title: "Azure Resource Manager: azurestack_lb_probe"
 sidebar_current: "docs-azurestack-resource-loadbalancer-probe"
 description: |-
-  Create a LoadBalancer Probe Resource.
+  Manages a LoadBalancer Probe Resource.
 ---

 # azurestack_lb_probe

-Create a LoadBalancer Probe Resource.
+Manages a LoadBalancer Probe Resource.

 ~> **NOTE** When using this resource, the LoadBalancer needs to have a FrontEnd IP Configuration Attached